 \section{Parallel domain decomposition schemes}

-Note, that in the most general case iterative methods (\ref {eq_PII_46}) and (\ref {eq_PII_71}) applied to solve nonlinear penalty variational equations (\ref {eq_PII_41}) for multibody contact problems do not lead to domain decomposition.
-Therefore, we now consider such variants of these methods, which lead to domain decomposition, namely, which reduce the solution of the original multibody contact problem in $\Omega $ to the solution of a sequence of separate linear variational problems in subdomains $\Omega _{\alpha } $, $\alpha =1,2,...,N$.
+Note, that in the most general case the iterative methods (\ref {eq_PII_46}) and (\ref {eq_PII_71}) applied to solve the nonlinear penalty variational equations (\ref {eq_PII_41}) for multibody contact problems do not lead to the domain decomposition.
+Therefore, we now consider such variants of these methods, which lead to the domain decomposition, namely, which reduce the solution of original multibody contact problem in $\Omega$ to the solution of a sequence of separate linear variational problems in the subdomains $\Omega_{\alpha}$, $\alpha =1,2,...,N$.

-Let us take the bilinear form $G$ in the iterative method (\ref {eq_PII_46}) as follows \cite {PII_8,PII_24}:
+Let us take the bilinear form $G$ in the iterative method (\ref {eq_PII_46}) as follows \cite {PII_8,PII_47}:

-where $X\, ({\bf u}, {\bf v}):\, \, V_{0} \times V_{0} \to {\mathbb R}$ is the next bilinear form \cite {PII_8,PII_24}:
+where $X\, ({\bf u}, {\bf v}):\, \, V_{0} \times V_{0} \to {\mathbb R}$ is the next bilinear form \cite {PII_8,PII_47}: